behzadhaki/Groove2DrumVST/README.md

 ---------------------

 ## VERY IMPORTANT FOR WINDOWS
+- make sure the project is cloned into c:\ drive
+- make sure git is installed

-make sure you change the cmake settings as follows
+- make sure you change the cmake settings as follows

 ![winSettings.PNG](winSettings.PNG)